Russian e-commerce leader Wildberries launches in France, Italy and Spain.

 The Russian e-commerce company also operates in Poland (since January 2020), Slovakia (since May 2020) and Israel (since December 2020).

 Emerging outbound e-commerce Wildberries offers a rare example of a Russian online retailer selling outside Russian-speaking countries.
-While cross-border sales to Russia account for severalbns of US dollars every year, Russian e-commerce majors have essentially focused on their domestic market so far.
+While cross-border sales to Russia account for several billion US dollars every year, Russian e-commerce majors have essentially focused on their domestic market so far.

-Among the exceptions is Ozon, whose products are popular among Russian-speaking communities in the USA, Israel and other countries.
-However, Ozon —, which made a triumphant NASDAQ IPO in late 2020 — has no in-house logistic infrastructure outside Russia.
+Among the exceptions is Ozon, whose products are popular among Russian-speaking communities in the US, Israel and other countries.
+However, Ozon, which made a triumphant NASDAQ IPO in late 2020, has no in-house logistic infrastructure outside Russia.
 While focusing mainly on China-to-Russia sales, market leader AliExpress Russia (a joint property of Alibaba, Mail.Ru Group, Megafon and sovereign fund RDIF) also provides Russian merchants with international sales opportunities.

 The international successes of JOOM are also noteworthy.
 This company, whose mobile apps sell Chinese products at cut-rate prices, did not start from Russia, but it was founded in 2016 by Russian entrepreneur Ilya Shirokov.
 France is among its main markets.